 If you have a tip, story idea, question, a comment about Without Honour, or just want to share, feel free to email me.
 I try to answer every personal message.

 While Cancrime is a labour of love, I always imagined that at some point, it would pay for itself or, at least, break even.
-It has not ever returned a cent to me.
+It has never generated any profit.
 As a freelance writer for the past six years (a starving artist supported by my family, really), I can’t afford to keep pouring resources into the site, although I’d like to keep it open, free and publicly accessible.
 To do this, I need your support.
-Consider making a small contribution.
+Please consider making a small contribution($1, $2, $5?)
+The link below takes you to Cancrime’s secure Paypal donation page.
+You can contribute easily, in a matter of minutes, with a credit card, even if you don’t have a Paypal account.
+Cancrime isn’t privy to any of your financial info – I just see the cash roll in (OK, so, trickle in).